5 / 14

 2

-Go through all the relevant links.
+Go through all relevant links.
 Read the information.
-This is Level 1 research.
+Understand the landscape.
+This builds your contextual foundation.

 3